rpidanny/Nietzsche/README.md

 ## Invoke

-Fetching quotes and saving it to DynamoDb takes more time than the max timeout of lambda (900s) so it's better if you run the mine function locally.
+Fetching quotes and saving it to DynamoDB takes more time than the max timeout of lambda (900s) so it's better if you run the mine function locally.

 ### Local